cossatot/eq-slip-rate-variability-paper/manuscript/reviews/response_letter.md

-Upon reflection this basically comes out of the mathematical definition of standard error:

 > [O19] Page 5, line 29.
 This problem has been studied (Weldon et al., 2004;
 > Sieh et al., 2008).
 The Sumatran subduction zone work is particularly
 > relevant and completely overlooked here.

 The work by Weldon et al. (2004) is referenced on Page 6, Line 3.
-Neither of these papers deal with the of autocorrelated recurrence intervals in any quantitative or otherwise explicit manner.
-One can read both papers and not get a sense of whether a short recurrence interval implies the next recurrence interval will be short or long.
-Both papers deal with the concept of 'earthquake supercycles' but these are not defined in any quantitative sense.
+Neither of these papers deal with the topic of autocorrelated recurrence intervals in any quantitative or otherwise explicit manner, and I don't read anything that I can interpret as a qualitative discussion either.
+One can read both papers and not get a sense of whether a short recurrence interval implies the next recurrence interval will be short or long, much less any quantification.
+Both papers deal with the concept of 'earthquake supercycles' or groups of earthquakes that are relatively tightly-spaced and separated from other groups by long recurrence intervals.
+This may share a conceptual link, but from a technical perspective this likely has more to do with periodicity than autocorrelation, and these are mathematically separate such that a periodic sequence may have positive or negative autocorrelation.
+Goh and Barabasi (2008, Europhysics Letters) is a useful discussion on the topic of autocorrelation vs. periodicity in regards to quantifying clustering behavior (though one may safely ignore the references to seismicity in that paper).

 [Note: I've analyzed Weldon's data (from K. Scharer's refined OxCal earthquake dates) and found that earthquake recurrence interval duration at the Wrightwood and Pallett Creek sites has a negative autocorrelation, i.e. a short recurrence interval is likely to be followed by a long recurrence interval, and vice versa.
-This is quite unlike the autocorrelation in ,
+This is quite unlike the autocorrelation in the Puget Lowlands of Washington State, which is more like a network of generally similar faults instead of an isolated or dominant plate boundary fault like the SAF or the Alpine Fault as referenced in another comment on Kelvin Berryman's work, where a long recurrence interval will more likely be followed by another long recurrence interval.
+I don't know what this means, or whether it's all noise, but it's intriguing to me and I put this bit in the paper in hopes of catching the attention of others who may be looking for a project.]

 > [O20] Page 6, line 1.
 Zero friction at rupture arrest is very unrealistic,